yerhi/PythonScripts/README.md

-Kia_networks:
+In the first phase of the project we had used a Graph Theory Analysis approach to understand the relationship among neurometabolites (as measured by MRS, HERMES) in different brain regions.
+This novel approach provided important insights on physiological brain properties (https://www.sciencedirect.com/science/article/pii/S105381192200951X).

-These are the scripts to generate graph theory analyses (GTA) metrics and figures for the Neurometabolic Networks project (second phase).
-In this project we aimed to characterise the relationships among the different metabolites as measured by MRS (HERMES) in four brain regions from two groups.
+In this second phase, we aimed to investigate whether the neurochemical networks were affected by diabetes.
+These scripts were used to generate graph theory analyses (GTA) metrics and figures.